simonkesh/terraconcourrse-demo/README.md

 # terraconcourrse-demo
-This repo is meant for Playing with CICD concourse and terrafon
+This repo is meant for Playing with CICD concourse and terraform